 C. A change of use may trigger site plan review.
 Because the requirements for parking or the effects of traffic will be different, the Board will regard a change of a use listed in one of these groups to a use listed in another group as a change of use:

-(1) Family restaurant serving primarily sitdown meals at customer tables.
+(1) Family restaurant serving primarily sit-down meals at customer tables.

 (2) Restaurant primarily serving "fast food"; restaurant offering primarily counter meal service.